 What difference does the faith of an American president make?
 In the United States, we go to great pains to keep church and state separate—in theory anyway.
-Should it matter what the head of state believes about God, of he or she believes in God at all?
+Should it matter what the head of state believes about God, or if he or she believes in God at all?

 “Most of the past presidents would tell you that they actually prayed in the Oval Office, that they made decisions daily that affected millions of lives.
 They were often uncertain about what was the right thing to do.
 In those cases, they drew on their religious background,” says David L. Holmes, professor emeritus of religious studies at Virginia’s College of William and Mary and author of two books on the faiths of presidents.
 “That’s why I think it is important for them, for voters, for citizens.
 It’s important because people are looking for honesty and reliability in their politicians.”
 That said, Holmes points out, while there is a presumption that religious faith translates to a “better bet” for honesty and reliability from a president, “We know that isn’t necessarily the case.
 We just went through an election where that was looked at rather carefully.”